Loading service details...

 You should also keep records of all previous tests as part of your property maintenance system.

-While PAT testing is not a legal requirement in itself for landlords, it is strongly advised under:
+While PAT testing is not a legal requirement in itself for landlords or commercial property managers, it is strongly advised under:

-We provide nationwide PAT testing services for landlords across the UK.
+We provide nationwide PAT testing services for landlords and commercial property managers across the UK.
 Our service includes:

 Our goal is to offer excellent service at affordable rates so you can protect your tenants and your investment.